josh-github1/josh-github1.github.io/_posts/2016-05-20-Tutorial-on-lyapunov-stability-for-time-invarient-systems.md

 To further illustrate, consider a physical interpretation of an equilibrium point.
 The following is a nonlinear differential equation that describes the motion of a pendulum:

-<p>$latex MR^2 \ddot{\theta} + b\dot{\theta} + MgRsin(\theta) = 0 $</p>
+$$ MR^2 \ddot{\theta} + b\dot{\theta} + MgRsin(\theta) = 0 $$

 Thinking about it physically and intuitively, the pendulum has 2 possible locations of coming to a complete stop - either in the vertical up position or the vertical down position.
 These locations represent the equilibrium points of the pendulum and its equation of motion.
 It is with this knowledge that we can understand the stability of the system - will the system keep oscillating out of control or will it eventually settle down to an equilibrium state?
-Under no external forces, the pendulum will eventually settle down and thus we can conclude that the system is stable.
+Under no external forces, the pendulum will eventually settle down and thus we can conclude that the system is stable. \

-References
+#### References

 [1] Slotine, Jean-Jacques E., and Weiping Li.
 Applied nonlinear control.
 Vol. 199.
 No. 1.
-Englewood Cliffs, NJ: Prentice hall, 1991.
+Englewood Cliffs, NJ: Prentice hall, 1991. \

 ﻿